 Acute versus Chronic Pain

 Pain can also be classified as acute or chronic.
 Acute pain is usually of short duration and is often caused by injury or tissue damage.
 Examples of acute pain include a sprained ankle, a cut, or a broken bone.
 Chronic pain, on the other hand, persists for a longer period of time, usually more than 3 months.
 It can be caused by a variety of factors, such as an underlying medical condition, nerve damage, or inflammation.
 Chronic knee pain affects a lot of people.
-In addition to physical uncomfortableness, chronic pain can have a significant impact on a person’s quality of life.
+In addition to physical uncomfortableness, chronic pain can have a significant impact on a person’s quality of life. furthermore, you could have pain fluctuations between acute and chronic.
 Therefore, it is important to properly manage and treat chronic pain to improve the overall well-being of the patient.

 Causes of Pain